 Growing oregano is so easy!
-When this herb is really happy, it will grow and spread as a lovely ground cover.
+When this herb is happy, it will grow and spread as a lovely ground cover.
 Or oregano can be contained in pots if space is limited.

 Oregano may benefit from cutting back to near ground level during cold climate winters with protection in the form of a light cover of mulch.
 During spring oregano will re-shoot.